skip navigation

 Regulating Signs During Election Season

-Election season is upon us, and with that comes the season of political signs — signs in yards, signs along freeways, signs in boulevards, and signs most everywhere you look.
+Election season is upon us, and with that comes the season of political/campaign signs — signs in yards, signs along freeways, signs in boulevards, and signs almost everywhere you look.
 This is also a time of year when MRSC is asked a lot of questions about these signs, including whether and how jurisdictions may regulate their placement.

 Background

 Both our state and federal constitutions are highly protective of political speech, and regulations and enforcement actions affecting political signs are subject to the strictest scrutiny.
-After the 2015 decision in Reed v.
-Town of Gilbert, however, political signs cannot be “called out” or regulated differently than other non-commercial temporary signs.
+After the decision in Reedhowever, political signs cannot be “called out” or regulated differently than other non-commercial temporary signs.

-In Reed, the court held that a town sign code that treats various categories of signs differently based on the information they convey violates the First Amendment.
-Instead, jurisdictions must take a content-neutral approach to sign regulation and base this regulation on physical and other non-content-based attributes, such as material, number of signs, dimensions, and location.
-After Reed, a standard political sign staked into a yard would now typically fall within the category of temporary or non-commercial temporary signs.
+In Reed, the U.S. Supreme Court held that a town sign code that treats various categories of non-commercial signs differently based on the information they convey (e.g., directional, political, ideological) violates the First Amendment.
+Instead, jurisdictions must take a content-neutral approach to sign regulation and base these regulations on physical and other non-content-based attributes such as material, number of signs, dimensions, condition of signs, and location.
+After Reed, a standard political sign staked into a yard would now typically fall within the regulatory category of temporary or non-commercial temporary signs.

-In Washington State, this poses a bit of a conundrum because the Reed decision must be harmonized with state law limiting certain restrictions on placement of political signs.
+In Washington State, the Reed decision must be harmonized with state law limiting certain restrictions on placement of political signs.
 In Collier v.
-Tacoma, 121 Wn.2d 737 (1993), the Washington State Supreme Court struck down as unconstitutional strict time and place limitations the city had placed on political signs (see more on these Collier limits in the FAQs below), resulting in fairly permissive political sign regulation.
-Post-Reed sign regulations should therefore allow all non-commercial temporary signs as liberally as political signs.
+Tacoma (1993), the Washington State Supreme Court struck down as unconstitutional strict time and place limitations the city had placed on political signs, specifically related to durational limits on political signs in areas considered a traditional public forum (see more on these Collier limits in the FAQs below).
+Post-Reed sign regulations should therefore allow all non-commercial temporary signs in a manner consistent with the Collier ruling.

 Frequently Asked Questions

-Below are a few questions questions that often come up around election season.
+Below are a few questions that often come up around election season.

-Can a local government place limits on the amount of time before an election that signs can be put up?
+Can a local government limit the time before an election that signs can be put up?

-Although cities have tried to limit the amount of time before an election that political signs can be placed, the Washington State Supreme Court has held that an ordinance limiting political signs to 60 days prior to an election is unconstitutional (see Collier v.
-Tacoma).
-It’s not clear whether a longer pre-election placement restriction, such as 90 or 180 days, would survive judicial review; however, Collier emphasized the need to demonstrate adequate justification for such a restriction.
+Although cities have tried to limit the amount of time before an election that political signs can be placed, the Collier court held that an ordinance limiting political signs within the parking/planting strip area to 60 days prior to an election is unconstitutional.
+It is not clear whether a longer pre-election placement restriction, such as 90 or 180 days, would survive judicial review; however, Collier emphasized the need to demonstrate adequate justification for such a restriction.

 Can a local government require that signs be removed within a certain amount of time after an election?

-The Collier court upheld a 10-day, post-election removal requirement.
-The court recognized that the rights of political expression do not weigh as heavily after an election, and it determined that a local government's interest in aesthetics and traffic safety outweighed any individual rights.
+The Collier court upheld a 10-day, post-election sign removal requirement, recognizing that the rights of political expression do not weigh as heavily after an election.
+Instead, it determined that a local government's interest in aesthetics and traffic safety outweighed any individual rights.

 There are examples of local post-Reed sign regulations that place time limits on temporary signs as related to an election event.
 For example, Enumclaw’s Municipal Code Sec.
-19.10.210 sets a general 60-day limit on temporary signs, except those in certain portions of the public right-of-way.
+19.10.210 sets a general 60-day limit on temporary signs, except those in certain portions of the public right-of-way deemed a traditional public forum (i.e., the parking/planting strip).
 In those locations, temporary signs may be placed for more than 60 days but must be removed within 45 days after each year’s November general election.

 How Are Washington Jurisdictions Regulating Political Signs?